-- Performs professional work in the field of forest fire control with primary responsibility for coordinating mutual aid activities among the New England States, New York, Quebec, New Brunswick, Nova Scotia, Newfoundland/Labrador, Prince Edward Island, US Forest Service, US National Park Service, the US Fish & Wildlife Service, and the Fire Department of New York City (FDNY) at the direction of the Northeastern Forest Fire Protection Commission
+- Performs professional work in forest fire management with primary responsibility for coordinating mutual aid activities among the New England States, New York, Quebec, New Brunswick, Nova Scotia, Newfoundland/Labrador, Prince Edward Island, U.S. Forest Service, U.S. National Park Service, the U.S. Fish and Wildlife Service, the Bureau of Indian Affairs, and the Fire Department of New York City (FDNY) at the direction of the Northeastern Forest Fire Protection Commission

-- applies for and manages all aspects of federal and private grants for the compact and/or individual member agencies upon request
+- applies for and manages all aspects of federal and private grants for the compact and some individual member agencies

 - supports, coordinates, manages delivery of training courses and academies in concert with compact committees and Working Teams; writes/assimilates annual and other reports

 - maintains a functional website used for information and fire planning purposes

 - does related work as required to assist members in fire management and related forest health issues

 NOTE: Above work will be shared with an Executive Director and responsibilities will be delegated as necessary to maintain operational functionality.
 This position will function as a chief financial officer.
 These duties will include but not limited to tracking all revenues and expenditures for all accounts and grants, managing grant applications, reporting and tracking match, reconciling invoices of compact members and partners, managing costs and invoices associated with training and meeting sponsorship.
 Above duties may be shared with the executive director to ensure continuity of operations.

 At least ten years of experience in forest fire management or related field, at least five years of which shall have been devoted to forest fire control activities on a state, provincial or regional basis in a supervisory or managerial capacity.